wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-how-traffic-manager-works.md

 To achieve this configuration:

-- They deploy three instances of their service.
+* They deploy three instances of their service.
 The DNS names of these deployments are 'contoso-us.chinacloudapp.cn', 'contoso-eu.chinacloudapp.cn', and 'contoso-asia.chinacloudapp.cn'.
-- They then create a Traffic Manager profile, named 'contoso.trafficmanager.cn', and configure it to use the 'Performance' traffic-routing method across the three endpoints.
+* They then create a Traffic Manager profile, named 'contoso.trafficmanager.cn', and configure it to use the 'Performance' traffic-routing method across the three endpoints.
-- Finally, they configure their vanity domain name, 'partners.contoso.com', to point to 'contoso.trafficmanager.cn', using a DNS CNAME record.
+* Finally, they configure their vanity domain name, 'partners.contoso.com', to point to 'contoso.trafficmanager.cn', using a DNS CNAME record.

 ![Traffic Manager DNS configuration][1]

+> [AZURE.NOTE]
-> [AZURE.NOTE] When using a vanity domain with Azure Traffic Manager, you must use a CNAME to point your vanity domain name to your Traffic Manager domain name.
+> When using a vanity domain with Azure Traffic Manager, you must use a CNAME to point your vanity domain name to your Traffic Manager domain name.
 DNS standards do not allow you to create a CNAME at the 'apex' (or root) of a domain.
 Thus you cannot create a CNAME for 'contoso.com' (sometimes called a 'naked' domain).
 You can only create a CNAME for a domain under 'contoso.com', such as 'www.contoso.com'.
 To work around this limitation, we recommend using a simple HTTP redirect to direct requests for 'contoso.com' to an alternative name such as 'www.contoso.com'.

-## How clients connect using Traffic Manager
+## <a name="how-clients-connect-using-traffic-manager"></a> How clients connect using Traffic Manager

 Continuing from the previous example, when a client requests the page https://partners.contoso.com/login.aspx, the client performs the following steps to resolve the DNS name and establish a connection:

 ![Connection establishment using Traffic Manager][2]